Martin van den Brink Award

-The following companies are present with their guests June 7: ASML, Brainport Industries, Demcon, DSPE, Frencken Europe, Hittech Group, Holland Innovative, Holland Instrumentation, Itility, Mapper, Mikrocentrum, MI-Partners, NTS Group, Settels Savenije Group of Companies, Tegema, TNO, Technical University of Delft, Technical University of Eindhoven, VDL ETG.
+The following companies were present with their guests in June 2018: ASML, Brainport Industries, Demcon, DSPE, Frencken Europe, Hittech Group, Holland Innovative, Holland Instrumentation, Itility, Mapper, Mikrocentrum, MI-Partners, NTS Group, Settels Savenije Group of Companies, Tegema, TNO, Technical University of Delft, Technical University of Eindhoven, VDL ETG.w

 Martin van den Brink Award 2016 for founder of mechatronics in the Netherlands

 Jan van Eijk, former CTO of Mechatronics at Philips Applied Technologies and Emeritus Professor of Advanced Mechatronics at the Delft University of Technology (TU Delft), received the Martin van den Brink Award May 26, 2016.